 Discussion

 Our results did support our hypothesis.
-Maggots only appeared on the meat when the beaker was left uncovered.
+Maggots appeared on the meat only when the beaker was left uncovered.
 This tells us that maggots do not arise from the meat due to spontaneous generation.
 If they did, we would have seen maggots even in the beakers covered in plastic wrap.

 The gauze-covered beakers showed interesting results, also.
 It seems that the flies tried to get to the meat in those jars, as the scent of the meat could travel through the gauze.
 The flies walked on the gauze and laid eggs there, but could not get to the meat.
 This is further reason to believe that maggots come from fly eggs, and not from spontaneous generation.

 One problem with the setup of this experiment was that the plastic wrap, over time, loosened a bit around the rim of the beaker.
 We had to check this every day to ensure a tight seal.
-It is possible that, if left unchecked, this could have altered our results.
+It is possible that, if left unchecked, this factor could have altered our results.

-Source: Jensen, 2010 <http://msjensen.cehd.umn.edu/1135/Worksheets/lab1.pdf>.
+Source: Jensen, 2010: http://msjensen.cehd.umn.edu/1135/Worksheets/lab1.pdf.

 Used by permission of Chas Somdahl.